davperez-tech/Backup-Disaster-Recovery/runbooks/bare-metal-restore.md

 | Disk mapping fails | Target disk too small | Use a disk equal to or larger than the source |
 | Restored machine won't boot | Driver incompatibility (rare with VMs, common with physical) | Boot into recovery mode and install drivers; or try a different VM hardware version |
 | IP conflict after restore | Original machine still running | Shut down one of the two machines immediately |

-## Notes

-- Bare-metal restore from local repository (Copy 2) is faster than from S3 (Copy 3) due to bandwidth
-- For restoring from S3, select the backup under Object Storage in the recovery wizard — the process is identical but slower
-- Keep the Veeam Recovery Media ISO in a safe, accessible location — you need it before you can start the restore, so store it outside the environment being protected (host machine, USB drive, or cloud storage)
-- After a successful bare-metal restore, run a new backup of the restored machine immediately to establish a fresh restore point